ryantd42/NY-Legislative-Git/2023/S1040B-2023/bill.md

-  RIVERA, SALAZAR, SANDERS, SEPULVEDA, SERRANO,  THOMAS,  WEBB  --  read twice  and  ordered  printed,  and when printed to be committed to the Committee on Education -- committee discharged, bill amended,  ordered reprinted as amended and recommitted to said committee
+  RIVERA, SALAZAR, SANDERS, SEPULVEDA, SERRANO,  THOMAS,  WEBB  --  read twice  and  ordered  printed,  and when printed to be committed to the Committee on Education -- committee discharged, bill amended,  ordered reprinted  as amended and recommitted to said committee -- recommitted to the Committee on Education in accordance with Senate Rule 6, sec.
+8 -- committee discharged, bill amended, ordered  reprinted  as  amended and recommitted to said committee

  AN  ACT  to  amend  the education law, in relation to school climate and codes of conduct on school property and disciplinary action  following